-- 6.1 Under section 3 of the Local Government Act 1999 local authorities are subject to the Best Value Duty which requires them to "make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness". - 6.2 The proposed Social Value Strategy directly supports this statutory requirement by prioritising community wellbeing and overall public benefit.
-It further supports the Council in enhancing community wellbeing and social impact. - 6.3 It also strengthens accountability by introducing transparent evaluation of social outcomes alongside financial receipts.
+6.1 Under section 3 of the Local Government Act 1999 local authorities are subject to the Best Value Duty which requires them to "make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness".

+6.2 The proposed social value strategy directly supports this statutory requirement by prioritising community wellbeing and overall public benefit.
+It also to the extent that it supports the Council in enhancing community wellbeing and social impact.

+6.3 It also strengthens accountability by introducing transparent evaluation of social outcomes alongside financial receipts.